 Traditions unlike any others

 We believe in the importance of tradition here at Westgate.
 Traditions innately tie us to our community.
 They are here because they help connect the community to what we do and who we are.
-Tradition creates the feel of family and since traditions occur in families our students, staff, parents and guardians are a family here at Westgate.
+Tradition creates the feel of family and since traditions occur in families our students, staff, parents, and guardians are family here at Westgate.
 We are creating the type of connection experienced in family, and that is important to a student as he/she learns and grows.
-That culture provides the foundation for our students to feel supported and confident and fearless.
+That culture provides the foundation for our students to feel supported, confident, and fearless.
 They feel safe here at Westgate as if they were learning in the comforts of their own home.

 It's all about relationships, established through tradition.
 The relationships our teachers have with our students create a learning environment, based in trust, which encourages risk taking.
 The majority of a child's time is spent at school, with his/her teacher, and the relationship is what keeps the learning alive and positive.